-In preparing the Subject Matter, SalMar ASA applied the relevant criteria from their Green Bond Framework issued 6 April 2021 (which is in line with ICMA Green Bond Principles published June 2018 and updated June 2021) (the "Criteria").
-The Criteria can be accessed at https://www.salmar.no/gronn-finansiering/and are available to the public.
-Such Criteria were specifically designed for companies and other organizations that want to report their sustainability impacts in a consistent and credible way.
+In preparing the Subject Matter, SalMar ASA applied the relevant criteria from their Green Bond Framework issued 6 April 2021 (which is in line with ICMA Green Bond Principles published June 2018) (the "Criteria").
+The Criteria can be accessed at salmar.no/en/green-financing and are available to the public.
+Such Criteria were specifically designed for companies and other organizations that want to report their sustainability impacts with allocation of proceeds from an issued Green Bond in a consistent and credible way.
 As a result, the Subject Matter information may not be suitable for another purpose.
+We consider these reporting criteria to be relevant and appropriate to review the Report.